het-code-cafe/AI-tools-learning/docs/AI_sources.md

 This documentation contains many links to help you navigate the many useful sources for AI.
 These can then be cherry-picked for different AI-related trainings.

 Use this file to navigate between the documents.
+This document just contains links to different categories, sources can be found within the subdocuments.

 ## Sources by subject